Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 After the diagnosis has been confirmed, therapy is planned.
 In order to design a highly individual, risk-adapted treatment regimen for the patient, certain individual factors influencing the patient’s prognosis (called risk factors or prognostic factors) are being considered during treatment planning (risk-adapted treatment strategy).

-Further prognostic factors are the type (hereditary or non-hereditary), the localization, size and spread of the tumour.
-Hereditary disease (germline mutation), for example, is known as an unfavourable prognostic factor and so is metastasis at the timepoint of tumour diagnosis.
+Localization, size and spread of the tumour as well as its type (hereditary or non-hereditary) are further factors affecting prognosis.
+Hereditary disease (that is, a rhabdoid tumour predisposition syndrome, RTPS), is known as an unfavourable prognostic factor and so is metastasis at the timepoint of tumour diagnosis.
 Both scenarios are associated with a lower probability of eliminating all tumour manifestations (which is known to promote favourable prognosis).
-Response of the disease to chemotherapy is also a prognostic factor.
+Response of the disease to chemotherapy is also an important prognostic factor.

 All these factors are included in treatment planning in order to achieve the best outcome possible for each patient.